perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 7 - Planning and Deploying Public Key Infrastructure.md

 - Model in which all CAs are self-signed and trust relationships between CAs are based on cross-certificates
 	- Certificates issued by one CA will be trusted by computers which belong to other CA hierarchy
 - Cross-certificates does not need to be bidirectional
+- Mutually trusted CAs will issue digital certificates to each other

 | Advantages                       | Disadvantages                                                                                     |
 | -------------------------------- | ------------------------------------------------------------------------------------------------- |